Bacs overview

 This guide provides an overview of the process of sending and tracking a payment to completion, regardless of the scheme it's sent over.
 To learn how to submit a payment for a specific scheme, see our scheme-specific guides:

-Typically Faster Payments are sent immediately after they have been submitted, and received in the creditor's account shortly after that.
-Withdrawal schedules introduce a delay between payment submission and the payment being sent.
+Typically outward instant payments are sent immediately after they have been submitted, and received in the creditor's account shortly after that.
+Withdrawal schedules and regular outage periods introduce a delay between payment submission and the payment being sent.